 We could probably do an entirely separate debate for the worst Star Wars games as well.
 But if there's anything we've discovered, it's that the midi-chlorian levels are highest in the classic games: the Jedi Knight series for first person, X-Wing and TIE Fighter for space combat and KOTOR for role playing.

-Star Wars: Battlefront is released for PlayStation 4, PC and Xbox One on November 20th.
-Star Wars: The Force Awakens is in UK cinemas on December 18th.
+Star Wars: Battlefront is released for PlayStation 4, PC, and Xbox One on November 20.
+Star Wars: The Force Awakens is in theaters on December 18.
 The 32X version of Star Wars Arcade was ace, and I won't have a bad word said against it.